 Chic vs. cheap, big data vs. meaningful insights, local vs. global, soul food vs. fuel food, eco-consciousness vs. fast obsolescence, and much more.
 As we said earlier, every trend creates its counter trend.
 Finding the ones that are dominant in your line of business and then delivering on both of them could help you create a highly differentiated brand.

-On the sixth and the last installment of this series, we will try to find ways to create tension by tapping into symbolism.
+On the next installment of this series, we will try to find ways to create tension by tapping into your brand’s dark side.
 If you find this article useful, please feel free to share it with your colleagues.

 Photo credit CC by BagoGames